Where to Stay in Somerset: The Complete Guide

 Around Martock, South Petherton and Ilchester, South Somerset becomes a country of church towers, cider fields, old stone villages and houses large enough to absorb a whole family without complaint.

-This is the place for full-fridge holidays: long tables, late breakfasts, pub lunches, market-town errands, children appearing barefoot from the garden, someone always making tea.
-Bruton, Yeovil, the Somerset Levels and the Dorset border are all within reach, but the real point is less itinerary than occupation — taking over a house properly, filling it with people, food, dogs, books, bottles and the low-level chaos of a good group holiday.
+This is the place for full-fridge holidays, where the whole gang can get together for late breakfasts, pub lunches, market-town runs, and lots of tea.
+Bruton, Yeovil, the Somerset Levels and the Dorset border are all within reach, but the real point is the house.

 Where to stay: Earnshill House, Somerset – a natural choice for rural group stays in the South Somerset countryside.